Phillip Spaulding: Storylines

 On February 9, 2009, in an effort to prevent Beth from marrying Alan, Coop Bradshaw was involved in a car accident on his way to the church.
 Badly injured, Coop was pulled from the wreckage by Phillip.
 In the following episode, Phillip spoke with Alan alone, at Phillip's mock grave site.
 He then pulled a gun on Alan, but told him he had no intention of shooting him.
 He even thanked Alan for straightening him out during his time of mental illness.
 Later that day, he stopped an enraged Buzz Cooper from physically attacking Alan.

 Phillip's return jolted the entire Spaulding family, and they barely had time to adjust when Beth's and Phillip's 19-year-old son, James, returned from boarding school.
 James was running a Ponzi scheme and even when Phillip helped clear the charges against him, he resented Phillip's return.
 Beth was torn between the love of her life and the son who had only known the worst of his father.
 During this time Beth also helped her daughter Lizzie marry Bill Lewis.

 Eventually, Phillip learned he was dying.
 He didn't tell anyone, aside from Lillian, and tried to repair the relationships in his life with the time he had left.
 Beth found out in what were supposed to be Phillip's last days, and she felt devastated as well as betrayed by Phillip and by her mother.
 Fortunately for Phillip, Alan agreed to a bone marrow transplant, and saved his son's life, but a few days later, Alan quietly died after attending the double wedding of Lillian and Buzz Cooper and Vanessa Chamberlain and Billy Lewis.
 Beth was forced to break the news to her young daughter Peyton.
 Shortly before Alan's death, Phillip had proposed to Beth, and she had happily accepted.
 James and Phillip were now reconciled and Lizzie was trying for a baby.
 Beth also decided to return to her first love, drawing.
 A year later, Beth and Phillip were happily married, and were celebrating the upcoming nuptials of their best friends Rick and Mindy.

 Notable relationships

+Phillip is known for having many wives.